kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 The RBAC API declares four top-level types which will be covered in this section.
 Users can interact with these resources as they would with any other API resource (via `kubectl`, API calls, etc.).
-For instance, `kubectl create -f (resource).yml` can be used with any of these examples, though readers who wish to follow along should review the section on bootstrapping first.
+For instance, `kubectl apply -f (resource).yml` can be used with any of these examples, though readers who wish to follow along should review the section on bootstrapping first.